 Stage 1.
 Idea & Structure

-At the very first stage we work with a project idea.
-A team’s aim here is to elaborate on the realization.
+The first stage of the new product development process is a project idea.
+A team’s goal here is to elaborate on the realization.

-First, the team collects project data: goals, project description, methods of realization, for example, what technologies will be implemented.
-In the article Why Write User Stories you’ll find a guide on writing project requirements and why it’s important to give a feedback on specifications to your client.
-When it’s clear how the product should look like, the team moves on to the concept.
+First, the team collects project data: goals, project description, methods of realization, for example, what technologies will be used.
+In our article Why Write User Stories, you’ll find a guide on writing project requirements and why it’s essential to give your client feedback on specifications.
+When it’s clear what the product should look like, the team moves on to the concept.

 What does product designer do?
 A designer’s involvement at this stage is essential.
 Why?
-Taking part in creating the product concept the designer understands the product’s specifics that he or she will be later working on.
-Even at this point the designer can start thinking on the possible solutions and even present his / her ideas to the team and enhance the process.
+Taking part in creating the product concept, the designer understands the product’s specifics that he or she will be working on later.
+Even at this point, the designer can start thinking about possible solutions, present his / her ideas to the team, and enhance the process.

 Sketching is what we advise doing while brainstorming.
-A rough drawing or a rough structure of the product form the basis to work with later on.
+A rough sketch or a structure of the product forms the basis to work with later on.

-Next we will learn why it’s a bad practice - to hurry up and start drawing the interfaces with all the fancy buttons right away.
+Next, we will learn why it’s a bad practice to hurry and start drawing the interfaces with all the fancy buttons right away.

 Stage 2.
 Wireframe

-Let’s make it clear what this stage stands for.
-Being given a task a designer wants to implement all his / her skills and create a mind blowing design at once.
-This is the mistake that all junior web designers do: only elaborating on the product's elements first can save some time and lead us to truly usable product creation.
+Being given a task, a designer wants to utilize all his / her skills and create a mind-blowing design at once.
+This is a mistake that all junior web designers make.
+Focusing on the product's essential elements first can save some time and lead us to creating a truly usable product.
 It’s the wireframe that sorts this issue out.
-The designer focuses on the page goal and meaning in the context of a website, thinks over a [user] visual scenario.
-Exactly at this stage the designer decides how a user will interact with each block and element.
+The designer focuses on the page goal and meaning in the context of the website and comes up with a visual scenario.
+At this stage, the designer decides how a user will interact with each block and element.

-A good wireframe is a basis for a web page and the basis for the future designs.
-This is not a dull grey draft.
-It is supposed to be the web page featuring all important elements that the release version of the product should have.
-Again, the things mentioned above significantly simplify the design process at the stage 3.
+A good wireframe is the basis for a web page and future designs.
+This is not a dull draft.
+It is supposed to be a web page prototype featuring all the crucial elements that the released version of the product should have.
+Again, the things mentioned above significantly simplify the design process at stage 3.

 Stage 3.
 Design

-When we have a structure approved and all the important elements placed, a designer can carry on with buttons drawing and playing with colors.
+When we have a product structure approved and all the important elements mapped out, a designer can carry on with drawing buttons and playing with colors.
 Yey!

-This is a general list of what the designer should be able to do to take part in any project.
+This is a general list of what a designer should be able to do to take part in any project.

 - Motion Design

-Frankly speaking, the set depends on project goals and specifics, but still those skills do matter a lot.
-For instance, one project may require only interface creation, another project may require unique illustrations or a photoshoot organization, or even producing a video.
+Frankly speaking, the set depends on project goals and specifics, but still, those skills do matter a lot.
+For instance, one project may require only interface creation, another project may require unique illustrations or a photoshoot organization, or even editing a video.
 You should also keep in mind that animation and interactive prototypes are trendy now; moreover, they help to test the product.
-More web design trends could be found at our article Web design trends 2017.

 Stage 4.
 Development

-We advise you to read the article on How to bring together design and front end to learn what content the designer should prepare to hand the project over to developers.
+We advise you to read the article on How to bring together design and front end to learn what content a designer should prepare to hand the project over to developers.

-Bear in mind that both designers and developers work in the same team and ought to communicate with each other.
-The parties can and should make each other’s life easier: the designer should know what picture format is suitable for handing in the digital assets to developers and simply know the art of communication and negotiation.
-Only having agreed on everything the designer can be sure that the project will be implemented thoroughly.
+Bear in mind that both designers and developers work on the same team and ought to communicate with each other.
+The parties can and should make each other’s lives easier: the designer should know what picture format is suitable for handing in the digital assets to developers and master the art of communication and negotiation.
+Only having agreed on everything, the designer can be sure that the project will be implemented thoroughly.

 Stage 5.
 Release

 The final stage in the new product development process is the release.
-As soon as a project is complete we test our product and try to live happily ever after.
-At this particular stage the product faces with a real world.
-That’s the moment when we find out whether the product is profitable and/or reach the goals set or the other way round.
+As soon as a project is complete, we test our product and try to live happily ever after.
+At this particular stage, the product faces the real world.
+That’s the moment when we find out whether the product is profitable and/or reaches the goals set.

-What is happening to a project team and the product after a launch?
-Team members carry on with support and maintenance, fixing, project communications and efficiency analysis.
+What is happening with the project team and product after the launch?
+Team members carry on with support and maintenance, fixing bugs, project communications, and efficiency analysis.

-Well, now our project works properly and a team keeps an eye on it.
-Marketers and designers hold surveys on performance and efficiency and Google Analytics is a great tool for such purposes.
-Analytics lets us explore the product’s perception, what solutions worked out well and what didn’t, what features should be added and what should be neglected.
+Well, now our product works properly and the team keeps an eye on it.
+Marketers and designers hold surveys on performance and efficiency (Google Analytics is a great tool for that).
+Analytics lets us explore the product’s perception, what solutions worked out well and what didn’t, what features should be added, and what should be neglected.

-Bad experience can throw a team back significantly.
-If the experience was successful the team may keep on working on the next product’s version.
+A bad experience can throw a team back significantly.
+If the experience was successful, the team may keep on working on the next product’s version.

-Now you’ve got acquainted with a possible project workflow and what a designer’s role is at each stage.
+Now you’ve got acquainted with a possible project workflow and what a product designer’s role is at each stage.
 Here are the product development stages every project goes through:

 - Idea creation, setting goals

-- Elaborating on the conception and a project structure
+- Elaborating on the concept and a project structure

-I’d love to notice one more time: there’s no universal guide on building a workflow.
-All the stages can turn out to be completely different than the same stages at another project.
-It depends on project goals.
-But following and covering the stages above - is a guarantee that the team will achieve its goals.
+I’d love to note one more time: there’s no universal guide to building a product development workflow.
+All the stages can consist of different processes depending on the project goals.
+But following and covering the stages above guarantees that the team will achieve its goals.